Pricing Mistakes Freelancers Make In Their Proposal. Price isn’t the only factor to win projects but it is still an important factor.

 Often freelancer likes to see the price range for proposals and set their price lower than the lowest amount.

-Clients are lot smarter on freelancing sites and often they just ignore the lowballers as they know such lowballers are a mere waste of time.
+Clients are a lot smarter on freelancing sites, and often they just ignore the lowballers as they know such lowballers are a mere waste of time.

 6. Pricing the proposal Very High

-A client often give randomly high budget to see if freelancers are willing to read and understand the requirement and quote accordingly.
+A client often gives a randomly high budget to see if freelancers are willing to read and understand the requirement and quote accordingly.

-If you don’t put a reasonable price, clients are willing to ignore the high-ballers as well.
+If you don’t put a reasonable price, clients are eager to ignore the high-ballers as well.